 University of Stirling Drugs Research Network Scotland

-Catriona Matheson is a trustee of the Society for the Study of Addiction and former Treasurer.
+Catriona Matheson is a former trustee and treasurer of the Society for the Study of Addiction.
 Her research interests are in the delivery of care to substance users.
 Past research includes exploring new services in primary care (e.g. naloxone distribution) and exploring health professional and the general public’s opinions about drug treatment strategies.
 Current work includes developing and testing complex interventions for older drug users ORT patients, and managing dependence on prescription and over the counter medicines.

 Older people with drug problems in Scotland: a mixed methods study